anibalsolon/aws_batch_terraform/README.md

 In order to preprocess your neuroimages on AWS, the data must be on a S3 bucket, along with the data config and pipeline config YAML file.

-The AWS user that you use to configure AWS CLI should have access to the S3 bucket.
+The AWS user that you use to configure AWS CLI must have access to the S3 bucket.

 ## Building up the infrastructure

 Please check your current limits of running instances on AWS: https://console.aws.amazon.com/ec2/v2/home#Limits:
 You can open a support ticket on AWS to raise these limits.

-To build the infrastructure, you should run:
+To build the infrastructure, you must run:
 ```bash
 ./generate_infra.sh my-project-cool-name --max_cpu 16
 ```

 `max_cpu` indicates the maximum of vCPUs will be available to execute the jobs.
 Having the limit of 20 cpus, and executing 14 jobs that use 4 cpus each, only 5 jobs are executed concurrently and the other 9 jobs get queued.

 Other options are:
 `--aws_region`: to specity to which AWS region to create the resources.